vttresearch/qc-parallelizer/notebooks/README.md

 - **[Packers](./circuit-packers.ipynb)**

   A list and documentation of circuit packers.
-Packers control the physical placement of circuits, considering the backend's topology and positionining relative to other circuits.
+Packers control the physical placement of circuits, considering the backend's topology and positioning relative to other circuits.